 Snow Patrol – Live Review – Leeds Arena

-Although it was bitterly cold outside tonight, the ever popular Kodaline managed to warm up Leeds Arena for what was going to be one of the best gigs I have ever seen.
+Although it was bitterly cold outside, the ever popular Kodaline managed to warm up Leeds Arena for what was going to be one of the best gigs I have ever seen.
 Snow Patrol might have had a seven year hiatus, but tonight they are back with full force, playing to a sell-out crowd.

 Opening their set with ‘Take Back The City’, the energy levels are immediately set to the highest bar.
-Gary Lightbody looks like he has taken the bull by the horns and is going to give it everything – and all while wearing the biggest grin.
+Gary Lightbody looks like he has taken the bull by the horns and is going to give it everything – and all the while wearing the biggest grin.
 It soon becomes apparent how much him and his band have been missed.

 After the first song, Gary addresses his loyal mass of followers and apologises for not really doing much in the last few years, and expresses how amazed he is that anyone has bothered to turn up tonight.